-In the 1960s he won the world professional road race title and three of the one-day races universally recognised as the monuments of cycling – Milan-San Remo, the Tour of Flanders and the Tour of Lombardy.
-Add to that a sixth-place finish in the Tour de France and a string of other top ten finishes in the Classics.
+In the 1960s he won the world professional road race title and three of the one-day races universally recognised as the Monuments of cycling – Milan-San Remo, the Tour of Flanders and Il Lombardia.
+Add to that a sixth-place finish in the Tour de France and a string of other top-10 finishes in the Classics.

 Many fans still consider Chris Boardman to have been a time trial specialist with very few other strings to his bow, but a closer examination of his career shows that to be an unfair assessment.

 Yes, the great majority of Boardman’s 41 wins were achieved in time trial stages, and he never made an impression on the general classification of the Tour de France or the one-day Classics.
 But he did finish second and fifth overall in the Dauphiné Libéré and third in Paris-Nice, results which are sometimes overlooked.

 Geraint Thomas became Britain’s third ever Grand Tour winner with his victory in the 2018 Tour de France, where he also took two stage wins.